supriya-project/supriya/README.md

 A Python interface to SuperCollider (very much in progress).

+Current operative functionality:

+    - starting the SuperCollider server
-Basic OSC communication to and from scsynth works.
+    - basic OSC communication to and from the server

-Currently working on Python-side compilation of synth definitions.
+    - compiling synthesizer definitions identically to how SC would

+Currently under development:

+    - Server, Node, Group, Synth and NodeWatcher